Akal Academy

-Akal Academy is a chain of co-educational, English, medium, low cost and public schools that follow the Central Board of Secondary Education curriculum.
-They are affiliated with the C.B.S.E in the rural areas of Punjab, Haryana, Rajasthan, Himachal Pradesh, and Uttar Pradesh.
-The students are primarily from the deprived sections of the society and are admitted regardless of caste, creed, region, religion or social status.
-It has 129 locations across India.
-The primary location is Akal Academy Baru Sahib, which is located at Sirmaur district of Himachal Pradesh.
-Its 116 locations organize walkathons in four states: Punjab, Haryana, Uttar Pradesh and Rajasthan.
-Hundreds of students educate villagers on the harmful effects of drugs.
+Akal Academy is a chain of co-educational, English-medium, low-cost public schools that follow the Central Board of Secondary Education (CBSE) curriculum.
+They are affiliated with the C.B.S.E and operate across the rural regions of Punjab, Haryana, Rajasthan, Himachal Pradesh, and Uttar Pradesh.
+The schools primarily serve students from economically and socially disadvantaged backgrounds and offer admissions irrespective of caste, creed, religion, region, or socio-economic status.
+Akal Academy operates 130 campuses across India.
+The flagship campus, Akal Academy Baru Sahib, is located in the Sirmaur district of Himachal Pradesh.

+Its 116 locations organize community walkathons across Punjab, Haryana, Uttar Pradesh and Rajasthan, where hundreds of students participate in awareness drives highlighting the harmful effects of drug abuse.